ianrasmussen05/programming-languages-2021/assignment-2.md

 - Reflect on the differences between LambdaNat5 and Haskell.
 In your experience from this assignment, how does writing code in LambdaNat5 and Haskell compare?
 How far did we come in implementing a functional programming language?
 What is missing?
 What can you say about how one should go about extending LambdaNat5 to a more powerful functional language (such as Haskell)?

 - Did you notice that the specification "the output-list must be sorted in case that the input-list is sorted" states an invariant?
-Can you use it to prove that the correctness of `sort` (that is, that `sort` actually does sort)?
+Can you use it to prove the correctness of `sort` (that is, that `sort` actually does sort)?